quicwg/base-drafts/draft-ietf-quic-transport.md

 A bidirectional stream also opens when a MAX_STREAM_DATA frame is received.
 Receiving a MAX_STREAM_DATA frame implies that the remote peer has opened the stream and is providing flow control credit.
-A MAX_STREAM_DATA frame might arrive before a STREAM or STREAM_BLOCKED frame if packets are lost or reordered.
+A MAX_STREAM_DATA frame might arrive before a STREAM or STREAM_DATA_BLOCKED frame if packets are lost or reordered.

 Before creating a stream, all lower-numbered streams of the same type MUST be created.
 That means that receipt of a frame that would open a stream causes all lower-numbered streams of the same type to be opened in numeric order.
 This ensures that the creation order for streams is consistent on both endpoints.

-In the "Recv" state, the endpoint receives STREAM and STREAM_BLOCKED frames.
+In the "Recv" state, the endpoint receives STREAM and STREAM_DATA_BLOCKED frames.
 Incoming data is buffered and can be reassembled into the correct order for delivery to the application.
 As data is consumed by the application and buffer space becomes available, the endpoint sends MAX_STREAM_DATA frames to allow the peer to send more data.

 When a STREAM frame with a FIN bit is received, the final offset (see
 {{final-offset}}) is known.
 The receive stream enters the "Size Known" state.